lsrdg/dumbnote-vim/README.md

 Another important point was to make it as seamless as possible to publish the notes with e.g. [Jekyll](http://jekyllrb.com/).

+By not imposing a specific file format, I hope the user will be able to partially keep the best of its workflow.

 ## Collections